Portal-Editor/Portal-Atom/README.md

 - use async/await

 ## Development Instruction
-As the package has not been release yet, you cannot install it from the https://atom.io/packages.
+As the package has not been release yet, you cannot install it from https://atom.io/packages.
 Please follow these instruction on developing purpose:

 - Install the latest version [Atom](https://atom.io/) and [Git](https://git-scm.com/) in your environment
 - Clone this repo to your local system and intall the dependencies